WuphonsReach/blog/_posts/2017/2017-11-18-ksp-CareerStart.markdown

 I also use my personal re-balance mod called [Stock Antenna Balance](https://github.com/WuphonsReach/KSP-StockAntennaBalance/releases) which is designed to increase power requirements and re-balances the various antennas.

 There are some other things I do like create copies of command pods and probe cores with built-in EC storage, mono-prop storage, life-support storage and a MechJeb core.
 I do that in order to reduce part count.
 These are available in my [KSP ScrapyardBob](https://github.com/WuphonsReach/KSP-ScrapyardBob) page.
-Because it is all done with ModuleManager, it does not matter if you do not have the addon installed that is being changed.
-It will simply skip the creation of parts where the parent addon is not found.
+Because it is all done with ModuleManager, it does not matter if you do not have the add-on installed that is being changed.
+It will simply skip the creation of parts where the parent add-on is not found.

 ---